Jonas477/mixed-integer-optimal-control---algorithm-tools/README.md

 In `FE.jl`, an abstract type `FE{T}` is defined, where `T` is the value of the shape functions.
 Only Lagrange elements of degrees 1,2 and 3 are implemented and can be defined by `FE_Lagrange(k)`, where `k` denotes the degree.
 Other elements such as Hermite elements may be added by designating all relevant functions.
 The available functions include:
 - `ndofs( ::FE, mesh )`: Number of global degrees of freedoms on `mesh`.
 - `nlocaldofs( ::FE)`: Number of local degrees of freedom (i.e. on one cell).
-- `flat_dofmap(fe::FE, mesh, idx)`: Returns the information from which the connectivity matrix can be constructed (vectors with nonzero rows and columns aswell as values of sparse connectivity matrix).
+- `flat_dofmap(fe::FE, mesh, idx)`: Returns the information from which the connectivity matrix can be constructed (vectors with nonzero rows and columns as well as values of sparse connectivity matrix).
 - `shape( fe::FE, lambda, ::Val{return_d} = Val(false), ::Val{return_H} = Val(false)) where {return_d, return_H}`: Returns as a vector the values of all local shape functions on
 the reference cell evaluated at the point specified by the barycentric coordinates `lambda[1,:]`, `lambda[2,:]`, `lambda[3,:]`.
 The latter can be row vectors so that the evaluation is done simultaneously at all points, and a matrix is returned.
 If `return_d`/`return_H` are true, the derivative and hessian are also returned.